johnsblevins/AzureLandingZones/templates/entlz/README.md

 ![](media/billing_roles.png)

-## Pipeline 1 - Deploy Platform Managment Groups
+## Deploy Platform Management Groups

 The starter pipeline is included at [.github/workflows/entlz-1-platform-mgs.yml](../../.github/workflows/entlz-1-platform-mgs.yml).
 The pipeline is configured by default to be manually executed.
 Before deploying the pipeline customize the environment variables at the top of the template to fit the environment.
 These include: